 Divorce is a life-altering event, and it is usually one of the most painful and sensitive experiences in a person’s life.
 We recognize that clients coming to us during this difficult time deserve personal attention, care, and respect.
-We are aggressive divorce attorneys, but we are also compassionate and caring.
+We are aggressive divorce attorneys, but we are also compassionate and caring in family law.

 Divorce Law in Kansas

-The following is an overview of Kansas law on divorce.
+Note: The following is an overview of Kansas law on divorce.
 It is general information only and not legal advice.
-Call our divorce attorneys for advice about what to do in your unique situation.
+Call one of our local divorce attorneys for advice about what to do in your unique situation.

 JURISDICTION AND VENUE: In order to file for divorce, legal separation, or annulment in Kansas, one of the parties must be an “actual resident” of Kansas for at least sixty days before filing the divorce petition.
 If one party resides outside of Kansas, jurisdiction may be obtained over that person through their consent, by serving the person in Kansas, or through one of several “long-armjurisdiction” provisions.
 An action for divorce, annulment, or separate maintenance may be brought in the county where either party resides, or where service may be obtained on the respondent.
 If the petitioner is a resident of or stationed at a United States post or military reservation within the state, the action may be brought in any county adjacent to the post or reservation.